sagirk/librarySystem/README.md

 # librarySystem
-A test-driven vanillaJS implementation of RequireJS module loader system.
+A test-driven vanillaJS implementation of the RequireJS module system.